alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 We will remove the Speaker from our calculations later.

 The next thing we want to do is to find the number of wins that each party has.
-Each win represents a seat in the House of Commons.
-Each win is recorded in the ```'first_party'``` column.
+Each win represents a seat in the House of Commons and they are recorded in the ```'first_party'``` column.
 So, with Pandas we could write:

     election_df['first_party'] == 'Lab'